-Quality assurance (QA) is a key component of Lighting Global and its associated regional programs and benefits multiple stakeholder groups, including manufacturers, standards agencies, distributors, retailers, bulk purchasers, and consumers.
-Each of these stakeholder groups stands to benefit from the widespread adoption of the Lighting Global QA framework:
+Quality assurance (QA) is a key component of Lighting Global and its associated regional programs.
+The widespread adoption of the Lighting Global QA framework provides benefits to multiple stakeholder groups:

-- Manufacturers can have their products tested and verified through a single framework, thereby saving time and money, - Supply chain actors (wholesale distributors, bulk buyers, financial institutions, etc.) can make more informed purchasing decisions and marketing campaigns, while only needing to understand one QA framework, - Standards agencies can benefit from adopting an internationally recognized QA framework that gives a high degree of legitimacy and alleviates the need for new in-country testing, - Consumers have access to better quality products.
-Additionally, consumers can benefit from lower product prices, as companies can pass savings of reduced costs for QA verification on to customers.
+- Manufacturers can have their products tested and verified through a single framework, thereby saving time and money, - Supply chain actors (wholesale distributors, retailers, bulk buyers, financial institutions, etc.) can make more informed purchasing decisions and marketing campaigns, while only needing to understand one QA framework, - Standards agencies benefit from adopting an internationally recognized QA framework that gives a high degree of legitimacy and alleviates the need for new in-country testing, - Consumers have access to better quality products.
+Additionally, consumers can benefit from lower product prices, as companies can pass savings of reduced costs for QA verification onto customers.

-As shown in Figure 1, the Lighting Global QA framework consists of three key components: test methods and quality standards; testing and verification; and communication to stakeholders.
+As shown in Figure 1, the Lighting Global QA framework consists of three key main components: test methods and quality standards; testing and verification; and communication to stakeholders.
 These components are described in more detail below.

 Figure 1.
-Structure and main components of the Lighting Global QA framework (based on a diagram prepared by Navigant Consulting, Inc., for Lighting Global).
+Structure and main components of the Lighting Global QA framework (based on a diagram prepared by Navigant Consulting, Inc., under activities sponsored by the U.S. Department of Energy's Global LEAP initiative).